jpegleg/kiaproxy/README.md

 - UDP support
 - wasm32-unknown-unknown compile target

 The choice to use environment variables also came from the desire to further reduce dependencies, size, and syscalls.
-See version 0.1.0 for a reference TOML config implementation if desired.
-As of version 0.1.1 and onward, kiaproxy will not use the disk at all and can safely be denied disk access entirely.

 ## So, what about HA of kiaproxy itself?